SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 Fluttershy's tail extensions break loose and she is fried. (freed?)

-Pinkie Pie giggles and starts playing tug of war.
+Pinkie giggles and starts playing tug of war.

 Twilight sighs in defeat and gives up.